nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 (machine learning).
 History learns that risks based approaches that depend on human discipline, especially in areas where safety issues are clear, are fuel for disasters waiting to happen.
-It makes more sense to adopt an approach that bans the human factor and risks can be calculated using long proven scientific statistical methods.
+It makes more sense to adopt an approach that bans the human factor so risks can be calculated using long proven scientific statistical methods.

 Government rules and laws are formed during the transition the coming